CleanCut/rusty_engine/scenarios/road_race.md

 * Add a second player!
     * Variant A: The two players can overlap, harmlessly
     * Variant B: The two players are separated into their own lanes, and cannot cross to the same lane
     * Variant C: The two players crash if they touch each other.
-Requires implementing the "cars can move forward and backward a little" challenge for any chance at rewarding gameplay.
+Requires implementing the "cars can move forward and backward a little".
 * Powerups!
-All powerups wear off after a short time.
+All powerups wear off after a short time, so you'll need to use `Timer`s
     * Powerup A: Boost car maneuverability
     * Powerup B: Armor - car can withstand more obstacle hits
     * Powerup C: Phase shift - car can move through obstacles
     * Powerup D: Explosion - all visible obstacles are cleared
 * Hazards!
-All hazards wear off after a short time.
+All hazards wear off after a short time, so you'll need to use `Timer`s
     * Hazard A: Oil Slick - car is unable to control movement
     * Hazard B: Anti-Powerup - hitting the anti-powerup causes a new type of obstacle to appear
     * Hazard C: Afterburners - road speed increases